Help Alexa get back to ski racing!

 When I was 12, I was diagnosed with a rare autoimmune disease called Systemic Juvenile Idiopathic Arthritis (SJIA) also known as Still’s Disease.
 This means my innate immune system attacks my joints and organs, causing inflammation and damage.
 While my systemic involvement has been relatively well controlled by my medication, unfortunately my joint involvement has not.
 My joint damage has progressed to end-stage arthritis/ankylosis (fusing) and contracture of multiple joints, especially in my lower body.

 When I was first diagnosed, my right ankle was my only affected lower body joint.
 Skiing went from my favorite sport, to the only stand up sport I could participate in, as I was able to adapt my skiing to accommodate my non-articulating ankle.
 On land I needed a crutch to walk, but on the mountain I could ditch my crutch and fly away on skis.
-Skiing was the one place I truly felt like everyone else, it was my escape from SJIA.
+Ski racing was the one place I truly felt like everyone else, it was my escape from SJIA.

-Hope to see you on the mountain soon!!
+Hope to see you on the mountain soon,

 @alexak8te